Need to clone NTFS drive

-As there is no Windows built-in tool which owns the clone feature, you’ll need a professional cloning utility to help you clone a hard drive in NTFS file system.
-Find such a tool from the next part.
+As there is no Windows built-in tool that owns the clone feature, you’ll need a professional cloning utility to help you clone a hard drive in NTFS file system.
+Find such a tool in the next part.

-Best freeware to clone NTFS drive in Windows
+Best freeware to run NTFS clone in Windows

 AOMEI Backupper Standard, the best free disk clone software, can be your ideal choice.
 Following are its main features:

 ✦ Disk Clone: it will clone the whole data disk to another disk.
 If you want to clone a disk containing OS, such as clone Windows 10 SSD to larger SSD, try higher editions.